jaemnkm/design-system-2/_elements/form-controls.md

     <ul class="usa-content-list">
       <li>If a user saves a form with known errors or skipped required fields, reload the page with the errors styling displayed and an alert at the top of the page.</li>
       <li>The alert should appear above the form but not within the form.</li>
-      <li>The alert should list the missed fields or known errors on the page in a bulleted list below the text "There were one or more errors in your submission.
-Please correct the errors below:"</li>
+      <li>The alert should read "We can’t save your information because there are one or more errors.
+Please correct the information below and then save your changes."</li>
     </ul>
   </div>
 </div>